Splash Ambassadors

 Objective

-The Splash Ambassadors programme in April 2025 will give individuals – including family, friends, colleagues and other groups, for example veterans – the opportunity to take part in an immersive experience and work with the community to create a sustainable future in their areas of need.
+We launched our Splash Ambassadors programme in Zambia in April 2025 to give individuals – including Splash alumni, families, friends, colleagues and other groups (e.g. veterans) – the opportunity to take part in an immersive Splash Project experience and work with a community to create a sustainable future in their areas of need.

-Through their expedition, Splash Ambassadors will become agents for positive sustainable change, and the Splash values of purpose, action, impact, legacy.
+Splash Ambassadors become agents for positive sustainable change, and the Splash values of purpose, action, impact, legacy

 Background